linode/apl-core/README.md

 </p>

 <p align="center">
-<a href="https://marketplace.digitalocean.com/apps/otomi?refcode=476bfcac9ec9&action=deploy"> 🚀 Start using Otomi on Digital Ocean 🚀</a>
+<a href="https://marketplace.digitalocean.com/apps/otomi?refcode=476bfcac9ec9&action=deploy"> 🚀 Get started with Otomi on Digital Ocean 🚀</a>
 </p>

 ## About Otomi

 **Otomi** is an open source self-hosted DevOps platform for Kubernetes and offers an integrated stack of pre-configured Kubernetes applications combined with (developer) self-service and automation.
-Otomi can be installed in one run on any Kubernetes cluster, offering a complete DevOps platform experience out-of-the-box.
-No more reinventing the wheel when building and maintaining your own K8s based DevOps platform.
+Otomi can be installed in one run on any Kubernetes cluster, offering a complete platform experience out-of-the-box.
+No more reinventing the wheel when building and maintaining your own K8s based platform.

+## Otomi helps

+1. **Platform & Ops teams** - Who use Otomi to create and manage production-ready Kubernetes-based platforms
+* Onboard development teams on shared clusters in a comprehensive multi-tenant setup
+* Get all the required platform tools in an integrated way
+* Ensure governance
+* Implement zero-trust networking with east-west and north-south network controll within K8s
+* Provide self-service features to development teams
+* Full observability

+2. **Developers** - Who use the Otomi features and integrated tools to focus on their apps only
+* Get access to logs and metrics of deployed apps
+* Push charts and images to a private registry
+* Build and run CI pipelines
+* Enable declarative end-to-end app lifecycle management with built-in Argo CD
+* Configure ingress for apps with a single click
+* Manage secrets

+1. **DevOps teams** - Who use Otomi to take controll over the complete stack
+* Get all the tools needed to build, deploy and run apps on K8s

+## Otomi Features

 ![Otomi features](https://github.com/redkubes/otomi-core/blob/main/docs/img/otomi-features.gif)

+- [x] Drag and drop apps to create your own preferred suite
+- [x] GitOps with Argo CD out-of-the-box
+- [x] Container image scanning
+- [x] Advanced ingress architecture
+- [x] Generate validated configuration code with an easy to use web UI
+- [x] Configure network policies for internal ingress and external egress
+- [x] Create and manage secrets in HashiCorp Vault and use them in your workloads
+- [x] Create Kubernetes Jobs and Cron Jobs without writing any YAML
+- [x] Role-based access to all integrated applications based on group membership
+- [x] Enforce Pod security policies
+- [x] Onboard teams/projects within minutes in a comprehensive multi-tenant setup
+- [x] Benefit from predefined automation tasks
+- [x] Bring your favorite IdP, DNS and/or CA
+- [x] Expose services on private or (multiple) public networks

+And much more...

 ## Getting started